MicrosoftDocs/Advertising-docs/BingAds/bulk-service/in-market-audience.md

 ---
-title: "In Market Audience"
+title: "In Market Audience Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/01/2017
-ms.service: bing-ads-bulk-service
-ms.topic: "article"
-ms.date: 11/1/2017
 author: "eric-urban"
 ms.author: "eur"
+description: Describes the In Market Audience fields in a Bulk file.
 dev_langs:
   - csharp
 ---
-# In Market Audience
+# In Market Audience Record - Bulk
 Defines an in-market audience that can be downloaded in a bulk file.

 > [!NOTE]